teradadacodez/rag-client-local/README.md

 2. Transcribing mp3 to a python dictionary (which is json-serializable) using openai-whisper-medium model
 3. Extracting useful information from the json dump (calling it a 'chunk') for each file
-4. Reading chunks and converting them into embeddings using ollama bge-m3 model
+4. Reading chunks and converting them into embeddings using ollama bge-m3 model 4(a) We will post request on 'http://localhost:11434/api/embeddings' and the pull the embeddings from there